2016

 North Manchester General Hospital

-Concerns summary There were gross failures in applying the falls risk policy, escalating clinical review, providing one-to-one supervision, and handing over critical patient information, leading to an unsupervised, vulnerable patient falling.
+Concerns summary (AI summary) There were gross failures in applying the falls risk policy, escalating clinical review, providing one-to-one supervision, and handing over critical patient information, leading to an unsupervised, vulnerable patient falling.
 The internal investigation was also inadequate.

 Kristian Jaworski